Isha Ambani's Wedding: Aishwarya Rai, Priyanka & Nick, Salman Khan, Katrina Kaif & Others Arrive!

 Salman Khan

-The Race 3 actor Salman Khan arrived in grand style and there was hoots and whistles all over the place as soon as he stepped outside the Udaipur airport.
+The Race 3 actor Salman Khan arrived in grand style and there were hoots and whistles all over the place as soon as he stepped outside the Udaipur airport.

 Katrina Kaif

-The gorgeous Katrina Kaif never fails to mesmerise everyone with her beauty and today is no less.
+The gorgeous Katrina Kaif never fails to mesmerise everyone with her beauty and today it is no less.
 She looks so beautiful, right?

 Jacqueline Fernandez